-Importance of Knowing How to Water Marijuana Plants Correctly:
+Importance Of Knowing How To Water Marijuana Plants Correctly:

 Regardless of the way that you grow your plants or the methods that you apply to your gardens, water will always be a staple in the equation.
 Not only that, water is basically the main agent that growers use to transport all the different nutrients and amendments to the rooting systems of your plants!
-In both a soil-base or soilless growing setup, solutions of minerals and compounds are mix into the watering supplies in order to feed the plants.
+In both a soil-base or soilless growing setup, solutions of minerals and compounds are mixed into the watering supplies to feed the plants.

-Watering in a Hydroponics Setup:
+Watering In A Hydroponics Setup:

 Since we are discussing the topic of how to water marijuana plants, let us take a look at one growing setup that makes full use of nutrient-filled watering supplies: a hydroponics setup.
-The concept of this soilless growing method relies on the use of rockwool, water, air pumps, and/or sprinklers.
-By submerging the rooting systems of your cannabis plants into the water or by timing certain intervals that expose the roots to a certain amount of water, hydroponics will basically rely on the whole automated set up to do the watering for you!
+The concept of this soilless growing method relies on the use of rock wool, water, air pumps, and/or sprinklers.
+By submerging the rooting systems of your cannabis plants into the water or by timing certain intervals that expose the roots to a certain amount of water, hydroponics will basically rely on the whole automated setup to do the watering for you!